 - Teaching and Learning

 - Learning Standards Initiative Education Policy (PARCC,PERA)

 - And many more

 Located on the IEA website under Events, the IEA PD Calendar offers members a number of professional development opportunities.
 The offerings come from a variety of resources provided by IEA or other vetted organizations.
 The offerings include both online and face to face opportunities.
 IEA wants to be your “Go To” sources as you plan professional development.

 Professional Development Request

-The Center for Educational Innovation (CEI) supports Illinois Education Association (IEA) staff, members, and local associations by providing professional development opportunities to improve teaching and learning.
+The IEA Teaching and Learning supports IEA staff, members, and local associations by providing professional development opportunities to improve teaching and learning.
 Please complete this form to indicate your interest in professional development for your local association, school, or district.
-This form should be submitted at least one month in advance to allow enough time for IEA CEI staff to assist you in meeting your professional development goals.
+This form should be submitted at least one month in advance to allow enough time for IEA Teaching and Learning staff to assist you in meeting your professional development goals.

-The Center has developed an effective model for bringing about meaningful change that positively impacts teaching and learning.
-From individual professional development opportunities to empowering your Local Association to become a driving force in school transformation, the CEI is here for you!
+IEA Teaching and Learning has developed an effective model for bringing about meaningful change that positively impacts teaching and learning.
+From individual professional development opportunities to empowering your local association to become a driving force in school transformation, IEA Teaching and Learning is here for you!
 To continually improve teaching and learning in public education, a collaborative culture among stakeholders must be present.
 Continual assessment that supports improvement and learning within a system is essential to focus the organization on the tasks at hand.

 Early Career and Student Director